Ten reasons why you should visit Uganda: One of the reasons why you should visit…

 The head of a crested crane has a velvet black forehead, a yellowish (almost golden) crown, red inflatable throat pouches and white sides.
 This is completed by a black and straight beak.

-It will most likely be the most colourful and fascinating bird you will be able to see on your birding trip to Uganda.
+It will most likely be the most colorful and fascinating bird you will be able to see on your birding trip to Uganda.

 The crested crane only lives in areas of Eastern and Southern Africa.
 It is generally found in dry and open areas but loves to nest around wet areas like river banks and wetlands.